 “This isn’t a discussion.
 You both are moving in.
 I’m not changing how I’ve been living.
 You act like I’m doing something wrong.”

-“No. I just don’t like surprises,” he argued.
+“No. I just don’t like surprises,” he argues.

 “Well, don’t surprise me with new rules and restrictions.
 It’s not fair to Susan to put her in the middle of discussions.
-Don’t you want to start out on the right foot.”
+Don’t you want to start off on the right foot.”